- Academic Advising

 Adding a Course

-Students who would like to add a course after the regular registration period must complete a Change of Registration form and obtain the approval of their graduate program director.
+Students who would like to add a course after the regular registration period must complete a Change of Registration form and obtain the approval of their academic advisor.
 The form is then submitted to the IPS Office for approval.
 Such requests are approved only in extraordinary circumstances.

 Number of Courses Allowed